hiddenSymmetries/simsopt/docs/source/mhd.rst

 VMEC
 ~~~~
 VMEC is one of the most widely used codes for calculating 3D MHD equilibria.
-As such, it provices a very large number of diagnostics and outputs and has
+As such, it provides a very large number of diagnostics and outputs and has
 couplings to other codes providing further metrics that can be used in
-optimisation.
+optimization.
 VMEC assumes nested flux surfaces.
 The :obj:`simsopt.mhd.vmec` module provides the interface, and can be instantiated from the same input file as is usually used for running VMEC (an ``input.<name`` or ``wout_<name>.nc`` file):